payload-code/payload-csharp/README.md

 ### Updating an Object

-Updating an object is a simple call to the `Update` object method.
+Updating an object is a simple call to the `UpdateAsync` object method.

 ```csharp
 // Updating a customer's email